 Projects

-The primary goal of our research is to identify gut derived bacteria that regulate immune function of astrocytes and microglia.
+The primary goal of our research is to identify pro- and anti-encephalitogenic bacteria regulating neuroinflammation and neurodegeneration in MS

-The third goal of our research is to elucidate mechanisms by which the gut microbiota regulates brain barrier permeability in EAE/MS.
+The second goal of our research is to elucidate mechanisms by which the gut microbiota regulates brain barrier permeability in EAE/MS

 Prior studies have shown that the gut microbiota regulates blood brain barrier permeability.
 However, the mechanisms by which the gut microbiota regulates the brain barrier remain unknown.
 We are investigating the role of specific communities of gut derived bacteria on brain barrier permeability during neuroinflammation and their mechanisms of action in the context of EAE/MS.

-The fourth goal of our research is to determine if the gut microbiota can be used as a biomarker for MS.
+The third goal of our research is to determine if the gut microbiome can be used as a biomarker for disease progression in MS